Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis

-The main contributions of this article are: \begin{itemize} \item The introduction of a handwriting dataset for the assessment of NDs \item The inclusion of several ND groups, including an active control group to compare to PD (i.e, PDM group), where all precedent studies were more limited in scope. \item The use of Handwriting for AD and MCI assessment was previously primarily reserved for PD assessment. \item A large set of task-agnostic and task-specific metrics that show significant differences between groups of participants following expected behaviors. \item The introduction to inter-tasks comparisons of metrics, to study the behavior differences for a given participants facing a difference in their goals, such as changing the drawing hand. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item Introduction of a novel, multi-condition handwriting dataset for ND assessment. \item Inclusion of multiple disease groups, including an active control group (PDM), expanding beyond the narrower focus of prior datasets. \item Extension of handwriting analysis from PD to AD and MCI, which have received limited attention. \item Design and evaluation of a broad set of task-agnostic and task-specific features that align with expected behavioral patterns and reveal significant group differences. \item Novel exploration of inter-task comparisons to analyze behavioral shifts when task parameters change (e.g., drawing hand). \end{itemize}

 The sections of the manuscripts are organized as follows: Section \ref{sec:material} presents the data collection pipeline and the main pre-processing stages.
-Section \ref{sec:methods} introduces the task-agnostic metrics extracted from all tasks and the task-specific metrics designed for specific groups of tasks.
-Then, various methods used to gauge the significance of our metrics in the various tasks analyzed are described.
-Finally, we introduce the methods used for training classifiers for NDs assessment from the presented explainable metrics.
+Section \ref{sec:methods} introduces the task-agnostic features extracted from all tasks and the task-specific features designed for specific groups of tasks.
+Then, various methods used to gauge the significance of our features in the various tasks analyzed are described.
+Finally, we introduce the methods used for training classifiers for NDs assessment from the presented interpretable features.
 Section \ref{sec:results} shows and discusses our statistical and classification results.
 Section \ref{sec:conclusion} contains the main findings, discussions, limits and conclusions of the study.